noor2560/Google-Data-Analytics-Capstone-Project-Cyclistic-Ride-Share/README.md

 - The most popular bike type is Classic bike with 58% of riders choosing this type.
 Hence, majority of riders' needs and expectations in terms of comfort, ease of use, and suitability for both commuting and leisure activities.

--Wells St and Concord Ln is the most popular destination for both casual and member riders.
+- Wells St and Concord Ln is the most popular destination for both casual and member riders.
 The location serves as a central hub for both commuting and leisure activities.
 For commuters, it could be near workplaces, while for casual riders, it is close to parks, shops, or entertainment venues.

 #### How Members Use Bikes Differently Than Casual Riders?